Piano Sonata No. 5 (Scriabin)

 The Piano Sonata No. 5, Op.
 53, is a work written by Alexander Scriabin in 1907.
 This was his first sonata to be written in one movement, a format he retained from then on.
 A typical performance lasts from 11 to 12 minutes.
 The work is considered to be one of Scriabin's most difficult compositions, both technically and musically.

 Composition

 Avenue de la Harpe 14, Lausanne, Switzerland, where Scriabin lived between 1907 and 1908.
-Here he revised the score of his Poème de l'Extase and composed his Fifth Piano Sonata.
+Here he revised the score of his Poème de l'Extase and composed his Piano Sonata No. 5.